AJGreaves/familyhub/README.md

 - [Hex2rgba](http://hex2rgba.devoth.com/) was used to convert hex colours to rgba when I needed transparent background colours without using opacity css.

-- code for function to capitalize first letter of username was taken from this [paulund.co.uk](https://paulund.co.uk/how-to-capitalize-the-first-letter-of-a-string-in-javascript) post.
+- Code for function to capitalize first letter of username was taken from this [paulund.co.uk](https://paulund.co.uk/how-to-capitalize-the-first-letter-of-a-string-in-javascript) post.

 - Code to make sticky footer was taken from this [css-tricks.com](https://css-tricks.com/couple-takes-sticky-footer/) post.